yoyo-studio/openjuice/Readme.md

 </br> you can use:
 </br>`Juicer.Instance.LoadScene("sceneName")`

+this method loads scene async and will fade in when loading is completed.

 ![scene-transition](https://git.cafebazaar.ir/cafebazi-studio/openjuice/uploads/b445eaf9bd4af9e37817b3cbe701b689/scene-transition.gif)

+_#TODO: we can have callbacks like Juicer.Instance.OnSceneLoadComplete_

+## Frame Animator

+Easy to use component to animate spritesheets with desired FPS

+## Text Animator

+Animate TextMeshPro characters separately

+More things to do:

-- Moving things:
+- Transitions:
-  - Move objects with tweens.
+  - Move objects with tweens. ✅
   - Stretch in move direction.
   - Rotate in move direction.
-  - Trail or particle
+  - Trail or particle while moving
 - Hitted things:
-  - Change scale
+  - Shake or scale some things
   - Wobble
   - Change color
-  - Shake or scale some things
   - Play sound on each hit
   - Play some particles
-  - Push things need to destroy, scale them down or shatter them
+  - for destroying things, scale them down or shatter them.
+DONT DESTROY THEM INSTANT
-- Music
+- Music ✅
-- Particles
+- Particles => use easy effects for this ✅
 - Slow motion/Fast speed
 - Camera Shake
 - Camera Zoom
 - Flash
 - Personalize things (like by adding eyes and mouth to them)
 - Bloom
+- Vignette
+- Chromatic Abberation
+- Color grading

 External Links: [Juice it or loose it](https://www.youtube.com/watch?v=Fy0aCDmgnxg)